 Wedding planning tips from real couples

 I’ve had the pleasure of working with quite a number of super organised, nicely laid back couples, and so I wanted to create a lovely personal blog post sharing some top tips for being organised ahead of and on the day.
-Each tip has a quote directly from the one of the couples I’ve photographed.
+Each tip has a quote directly from one of the couples I’ve photographed.
 These come straight from the people who have been there and done it!
-All of them had a great wedding days and with the planning ahead were relaxed on the day and had a lot of fun.
+All of them had a great wedding day and with the planning ahead were relaxed on the day and had a lot of fun.

 Let me know if these help you!